-The Russell Kirk Center for Cultural Renewal is a nonprofit educational institute based in Mecosta, Michigan, home of the American writer and thinker Russell Kirk (1918–1994) through a variety of publications, seminars, and residential fellowships.
+The Russell Kirk Center for Cultural Renewal continues in the work of American writer and thinker Russell Kirk (1918–1994) through a variety of publications, seminars, and residential fellowships.

 The survival of any culture, or of the material fabric of civilization, requires vigorous imagination and readiness to sacrifice.
 By dullness and complacency are intellectual and social orders undone.

 The Fall 2016 number of our newsletter, Permanent Things, is now available for download.
 It features news of the inaugural conference of a new Kirk Center initiative, the Society for Law and Culture; an emerging partnership with the new publishing house, Cluny Media; and news of other recent events and publications.

 We congratulate Bradley J. Birzer, the 2016 recipient of the Henry and Anne Paolucci Book Award for his biography, Russell Kirk: American Conservative.
 This annual award from the Intercollegiate Studies Institute honors the best book that advances conservative principles.
 ISI is hosting the Paolucci Award dinner during the Philadelphia Society national meeting, Saturday, October 1, 2016 at the Hilton Philadelphia at Penn’s Landing.
 Dr. Birzer will be speaking at the event.
 See this link for details on the award and dinner.